weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 <CodeAutoschemaImport />

-Note that we use a batch import process here for speed.
-You should use batch imports unless you have a good reason not to.
-We'll cover more on this later.
+Note that we use a batch import process, so that each request to the inference API contains multiple objects.
+You should use batch imports unless you have a good reason not to, as it will significantly improve the speed of data ingestion.

 ### Putting it together